oomkarpanditstudent/hudl-pw-ts/TEST-APPROACH.md

-# Hudl Test Approach & Coverage
+# Hudl Login Project - Test Approach & Coverage

 This document outlines the test strategy, shift-left approach, and coverage levels used in this project.